lnalepa/cl-styles/README.md

 These files may be outputted as `cl-font-collection.*`, please rename it to `cl-font-collection(i+1).*`.

-Add your css rule to `icons.less`, update the version of `cl-font-collection` and voila!
+Add your css rule to `icons.less` by picking up the unicode for your new character in the `fontcustom-manifest` file, update the version of `cl-font-collection` and voila!

 ### Running Tests